KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 Self Care Sprint
 ![](recap-of-djangocon-us-2023-images/self-care-sprint.jpg)

-During the Opening Remarks, Peter Grandstaff asked everyone to be kind and make this conference a great place for everyone else.
+During the Opening Remarks, Conference Chair Peter Grandstaff asked everyone to be kind and make this conference a great place for everyone else.
 "If you see someone engaging in inappropriate behavior, here's a phrase you can use, 'Hey, we don't do that here.'"

 A powerful tool borrowed from PyCon Australia and written about by Eric Holscher of [Read the Docs](https://about.readthedocs.com/) and [Write the Docs](https://www.writethedocs.org/) for setting norms: "[Hey, we don't do that here.](https://www.ericholscher.com/blog/2023/feb/10/we-dont-do-that-here/)"
 ![](recap-of-djangocon-us-2023-images/hey-we-dont.jpg)